mojsony/api-descriptions/entitlements/entitlements-guide.md

 <span class="icon"></span> Entitlements API Guide
 ======================

-Risk based authorization of customer initiated actions solved by elevated level of authentication and/or involvement of multiple authorizing parties.
-Action authorizations are either explicitly requested by channel application or initiated by backend or multichannel modules during transaction and workflow processing.
+Entitlements API lets you check and enforce access entitlements with customer mandates and limits.
+Mandates are given per arrangement and can specify allowed services, applicable channels and any limits set for each mandate holder.
+Mandate model is aligned with ISO 20022.

+> ##THIS API GUIDE IS UNDER CONSTRUCTION.
+COME BACK SOON.

 Key Resources
 -------------

-Action Authorization has three top level collection resources:
+Entitlements API two top level collection resources: `mandates`, `limit-balances` with three specialized sub resources - `card-limits`, `online-limits`, `account-limits`

 Resource | Description
 ----------- |-----------
-*customers* | Serves for getting mandates for customers.
-*check* | Serves for checking authorization.
-*initiate* | Serves for initiating new authorisation.
+*mandates* | Entitlements that allow mandate holders to access to services within arrangements *limit-balances/card-limits* | Remaining and used balance of limits set for payment cards *limit-balances/account-limits* | Remaining and used balance of limits set for account arrangements *limit-balances/online-limits* | Remaining and used balance of limits set for online access

 Getting started tutorial
 ---------------

 To get started follow these steps:

 ###1.
 Authenticate your app